Double negation stable h-propositions in cubical sets: -Stable Double negation stable h-propositions

-As we have seen, in general it is best to view h-propositions not as types with ``at most one point'' but rather as types with many points that are all joined together by paths.
-However, an important exception to this rule is the class of \(\neg \neg\)-stable h-propositions.
-In this section we will show that h-propositions belonging to this class are not just propositions in the interpretation of HoTT in cubical sets, but also propositions in the underlying locally cartesian closed structure on cubical sets, i.e. monomorphisms.
-We will use this to construct a classifier for \(\neg \neg\)-stable h-propositions given the same in the metatheory.
+We have seen so far that in general it is best to view h-propositions not as types with ``at most one point'' but rather as types with many points that are all joined together by paths.
+Next, we saw in Section~\ref{sec:intern-class-monom} that the subclass of monic fibrations, which are h-propositions that really do have at most one point, is well behaved and corresponds closely to monomorphisms in sets.

+We now restrict to the subclass of \(\neg\neg\)-stable h-propositions.
+The main motivation for doing this is that, as we will see, \(\neg\neg\)-stable h-propositions are necessarily monomorphisms up to equivalence, allowing us to apply the results from Section~\ref{sec:intern-class-monom}.

+In contrast to the class of all monic fibrations, we have a clear definition of which h-propositions are \(\neg\neg\)-stable inside type theory.
+As a consequence of this, we can define classes both of \(\neg\neg\)-stable propositions in sets and of \(\neg\neg\)-stable h-propositions in cubical sets.
+Hence we can compare these two classes, and we will see that in fact they are closely related.
+In particular, given a classifier for \(\neg\neg\)-stable propositions in sets, say \(\Omega_{\neg\neg}\), we can obtain a classifier of \(\neg\neg\)-stable h-propositions in cubical sets simply as the constant cubical set \(\Delta(\Omega_{\neg\neg})\).

+Although the class of \(\neg\neg\)-stable h-propositions is a somewhat restricted class compared to the class of all h-propositions, it suffices for some key constructions.
+For this paper these applications are constructing the Dedekind real numbers and defining extended Church's thesis.
+The latter is related to the fact that \(\neg\neg\)-stable propositions play an important role in realizability models, and e.g. appear frequently in \cite{vanoosten}.

+Again, we will not need all of the properties of cubical sets.
+The results of this section will hold for any category of internal presheaves in a locally cartesian closed category equipped with a weak factorisation system, such that in addition to the properties from Section~\ref{sec:intern-class-monom} we have the following. \begin{enumerate} \item Dependent products preserve fibrations. \item For any \(Y\), the unique map \(\bot \to Y\) is a fibration. \end{enumerate}

 Throughout this section, for a given map \(X \to Y\) we write \(\neg X\) to mean the negation of \(X\) computed in the slice category over \(Y\), i.e. functions to \(\bot\) using the local exponential over \(Y\).

 \begin{lemma} For any map \(f : X \to Y\), the negation \(f' : \neg X \to Y\) is a monomorphism.
 If \(f\) is a fibration, then so is \(f'\). \end{lemma}